 Wyatt S. Earp was born on March 19, 1848.
-He died on this day in 1929.
+He died on January 13, 1929.
 His last words were “Suppose… suppose.”
 His funeral is still considered on of the largest in the history of Hollywood.
 It was a Hollywood funeral with the likes of Tom Mix and William S. Hart as pall-bearers.
 Most of those attending the service were men.
 His wife, Josephine Marcus, did not even bother going.
 According to Grace Spoloradori, who was basically in charge of it, Josie just couldn’t be bothered.
 (It should also be noted that she did not like the way Josie treated the elderly and dying Wyatt Earp, who was basically a surrogate father to Grace.)

 He was buried on January 17.

 In an interview in 1996, Grace told me:

 “...Alma and I went to his funeral.
 Sadie didn’t go to his funeral, even.
 She wasn’t that upset.
 She was peculiar.
 I don’t think she was that devastated when she died.
 It was a very big funeral.
 Alma and I were two of the few women to go.
 It was full of men, old timers.
 Then the crematory was just across the way.
 The story is how she carried his ashes on her lap, all the way to San Francisco.
 Well, we know she didn’t do that. …He died in 1929.
 My sister and I went to the crematory.
 At that time two people had to go to the crematory with the casket.
 It was the custom.
 Alma and I had to look inside the window as the coffin was in the crematory and you see the fire.
 Then the window is blackened by the fire.
 We left quickly.
 Someone from the family was supposed to be there.
 Of course Mrs. Earp couldn’t make it, so Alma and I went. …”